 A constraint schema is an optional IEPD or EIEM artifact that is used to express business rules for a class of XML documents, and is not assumed to be a definition for the semantics of the components it contains and describes.
-Instead, a constraint schema uses the XML Schema definition language to add constraints and restrictions to components defined or declared by other schemas, usually subset schemas.
+Instead, a constraint schema uses the XML Schema definition language to add constraints and restrictions to components defined or declared by other schemas, usually from a schema subset.

 Definition: constraint schema - A schema which adds additional constraints to NIEM-conformant instances.
-A constraint schema or a constraint schema set validates additional constraints imposed on an XML instance only after it is known to be NIEM-conforming (i.e., has been validated by reference schemas, subset schemas, extension schemas, and/or exchange schemas).
+A constraint schema or a constraint schema set validates additional constraints imposed on an XML instance only after it is known to be NIEM-conformant (i.e., has been validated by reference schemas, subset schemas, extension schemas, and/or exchange schemas).
 Constraint schema validation is a second-pass validation that occurs independently of and after conformance validation.
-A constraint schema is not required to be NIEM-conforming.
 A constraint schema need not validate constraints that are applied by other schemas.
 See also constraint schema set.